Ivy Lee: Effect on public relations

 His supposed instruction to the son of the Standard Oil fortune was to echo in public relations henceforth: "Tell the truth, because sooner or later the public will find out anyway.
 And if the public doesn't like what you are doing, change your policies and bring them into line with what people want."
 The context of the quote was said to be apocryphal, being spread by Lee as self-promotion, making it both famous and infamous.

 Lee is considered to be the father of the modern public relations campaign when, from 1913 to 1914, he successfully lobbied for a railroad rate increase from a reluctant federal government.

 Lee espoused a philosophy consistent with what has sometimes been called the "two-way street" approach to public relations, in which PR consists of helping clients listen as well as communicate messages to their publics.

-Lee advised foreign governments and provided public relations counsel to a Germany company during the early days of the Nazi government, work that put him in communication with the party leaders, possibly including Adolf Hitler.
+Lee advised foreign governments and provided public relations counsel to a German company during the early days of the Nazi government, work that put him in communication with the party leaders, possibly including Adolf Hitler.
 Shortly before his death in 1934, the US Congress had been investigating his work in Germany on behalf of the company IG Farben.
-During his work with the dye trust, Lee protested the group's use of Nazi propaganda and fascist messages.
+During his work with the Dye Trust, Lee protested the group's use of Nazi propaganda and fascist messages.
 But in doing so, he may have been unaware that his advice was being transmitted directly to the Nazi government and that the Dye Trust had quickly become nationalized under the regime.

 Lee also worked for the Bethlehem Steel Corporation, in which capacity he famously advised managers to list and number their top priorities every day, and work on tasks in the order of their importance until daily time allows, not proceeding until a task was completed.
 For this suggestion company head Charles M. Schwab later paid him $25,000 (the equivalent of $400,000 in 2016 dollars), saying it had been the most profitable advice he had received.
 Over his career he also was a public relations advisor to George Westinghouse, Charles Lindbergh, John W. Davis, Otto Kahn and Walter Chrysler.

-Effect on Productivity Studies
+Effect on productivity studies

 Productivity experts and platforms have cited the "Ivy Lee Method" for improving individuals' efficiency in managing tasks and getting things done.
 This was the method that Lee reportedly taught Charles M. Schwab and his employees at the Bethlehem Steel Corporation.
-It works on the principle of listing six important tasks for each day – setting clear priorities the night before – and focusing on getting them done the next day before adding more.
+It works on the principle of listing six important tasks for each day – setting clear priorities the night before – and focusing on completing them the next day before adding more.
 By emphasizing focus and recognizing limits on a person's time and energy, the method runs counter to the idea of multitasking.

+In popular culture

+Ivy Lee is name checked by the British indie rock band Sea Power on their 2017 album Let the Dancers Inherit the Party with a song titled The Voice of Ivy Lee.